SP5555/GI-Gacha-Timeline/README.md

 # GI Gacha Timeline

-[Click here](https://gigachatimeline.netlify.app/) to go to website.
+[Click here](https://gigachatimeline.netlify.app/) to go to the website.